QidiPeng/eQTLMAPT/README.md

     devtools::install_github("QidiPeng/eQTLMAPT")

 ## Input
-`snp.dat`  A eQTL genotype matrix.
+`snp.dat`  The genotype matrix.
 Each row is an eQTL, each column is a sample.
-`fea.dat`  A feature profile matrix.
-Each row is for one feature profile, each column is a sample.
+`fea.dat`  The gene expression profile matrix.
+Each row is a gene's expression profile, each column is a sample.
-`conf/known.conf`  A known confounders matrix which is adjusted in all mediation tests.
+`conf/known.conf`  The known confounder matrix which is adjusted in all mediation tests.
 Each row is a confounder, each column is a sample.
 `cov.pool`  The pool of candidate confounding variables from which potential confounders are adaptively selected to adjust for each mediation test.
 Each row is a covariate, each column is a sample.
-`trios.idx`  The matrix of selected trios indexes (row numbers) for mediation tests.
-Each row consists of the index (i.e., row number) of the eQTL in eQTL genotype matrix, the index of cis-gene transcript in feature profile matrix, and the index of trans-gene in feature profile matrix.
+`trios.idx`  The trios matrix of 3 columns.
+Each row represents a trio (eQTL, cis-gene, trans-gene).
+The first element represents the index of the eQTL in `snp.dat`; The second element represents the index of cis-gene in `fea.dat`,  and the third element represents the index of the trans-gene in `fea.dat`.
 `cl`  If parallel computing is required, cluster information needs to be provided.
 For other parameter information, refer specifically to help function.

 ## Output
-`nperm`  If adaptive permutation scheme is adopted, the actual permutation number is output.
+`nperm`  The executed permutation times, for adaptive permutation scheme only.
-`nominal.p`  The nominal P-values.
+`nominal.p`  The nominal P-value by testing the significance of `beta2` in the regression formula `trans_gene ~ beta1 * SNP + beta2 * cis_gene + err`, using t-test.
-`empirical.p`  The empirical P-Value.
+`empirical.p`  The permutation P-value by testing the significance of `beta2` using permutation test.
-`empirical.p.gpd`  The empirical P-value obtained by GPD fitting.
+`empirical.p.gpd`  The permutation P-value estimated by GPD approximation.
-`std.error`  The std.error of cis-gene in liner regression.
+`std.error`  The standard error of `beta2`.
-`t_stat`  The t_stat of cis-gene in liner regression.
+`t_stat`  The `t-statistics` in testing the significance of `beta2`.
-`beta`  The beta of SNP in liner regression.
+`beta`  The `beta1` in the regression formula `trans_gene ~ beta1 * SNP + beta2 * cis_gene + err`.
-`beta.total`  The beta of cis-gene in liner regression.
+`beta.total`  The `beta.total` in the regression formula `trans_gene ~ beta.total * SNP + err`.
-`beta.change`  The proportions mediated.
+`beta.change`  The proportions mediated, calculated by `(beta.total-beta)/beta.total`.
-`pc.matrix`  PCs will be returned if the PCs based on expression data are used as the pool of potential confounders.
+`pc.matrix`  Principal components (PCs) matrix of expression profiles.
+This will be returned if the PCs are used as the pool of potential confounders.
 Each column is a PC.
-`sel.conf.ind`  An indicator matrix with dimension of the number of trios by the number of covariates in `cov.pool` or `pc.matrix` if the principal components (PCs) based on expression data are used as the pool of potential confounders.
+`sel.conf.ind`  An indicator matrix with dimension to be the number of trios by the number of covariates in `cov.pool` or `pc.matrix` if the principal components (PCs) based on expression data are used as the pool of potential confounders.

 ## Demo data
     ## generate a cluster with 4 nodes for parallel computing